 Paralel Advisors LLC ("Paralel") serves as the investment adviser to the Fund.
-Paralel is a SEC registered investment adviser with approximately \$1.8 billion in managed assets under management as of September 30, 2023.
+Paralel is a SEC registered investment adviser with approximately \$1.9 billion in assets under management as of October 31, 2023.
 Paralel commenced operations as an SEC registered adviser in September 2021 and its principal office is located at 1700 Broadway, Suite 1850, Denver, CO 80290.
 Paralel's parent company, Paralel Technologies LLC ("PTL"), is a fintech company that serves as a fund administrator to registered funds, including the Fund.
 Paralel along with Paralel Distributors LLC, are each subsidiaries of PTL.
-Jeremy May serves as Chief Executive Officer of Paralel and PTL and indirectly may be deemed to control the Adviser through his ownership of PTL's units.
+Jeremy May serves as Chief Executive Officer of Paralel and PTL; he may be deemed to indirectly control the Adviser through his ownership of PTL's units and status as Manager of PTL, which is the Manager of the Adviser.
+Susan L. Ciciora Trust ("SLC Trust"), which may be deemed to be an affiliate of the Trust due to her indirect beneficial ownership of the Trust, also has an indirect, non-controlling investment in the Adviser.

 Pursuant to the Investment Advisory Agreement, the Fund pays Paralel a unitary management fee, which is calculated daily and paid monthly, at an annual rate of 0.35% based on a percentage of the Fund's average daily net assets.
 Out of the unitary management fee, Paralel has agreed to pay substantially all expenses of the Fund, including the cost of transfer agency, custody, fund administration, securities lending and other non-distribution related services necessary for the Fund to operate, except for: the fee paid to Paralel pursuant to the Investment Advisory Agreement, interest charges on any borrowings, dividends and other expenses on securities sold short, taxes and related services, brokerage commissions and other expenses incurred in placing orders for the purchase and sale of securities and other investment instruments, acquired fund fees and expenses, accrued deferred tax liability, extraordinary expenses, and distribution (12b-1) fees and expenses.
-Paralel, in turn, compensates the Sub-Adviser and the Trading Sub-Adviser from the management fee the Adviser receives.
+Paralel, in turn, compensates the Sub-Adviser from the management fee the Adviser receives.